Karen in a

 Questions

-8:15 am (Eight-fifteen am).
-Other customers in line were helping and supporting the woman.
+Condemn, Criticize, Complain.
+Other customers in line supported and backed the woman.
+Is this right or wrong?
 What did the other customers think of the woman?
-Is this right or wrong?
-Did they like her behavior?
+Did they approve of her behavior?